+Data Source

+Statistics on referrals to the Enforcement section are maintained in a Field Operations section spreadsheet application.

+Methodology

+This number is generated monthly by summing the total number of statewide rule violations referred by the Field Operations section spreadsheet application for the reporting period.

+Purpose

+This measure represents the level of non-compliance at the district office level that requires further enforcement action by the Commission.

+Calculation Method: Cumulative Target Attainment: Low Priority: Key Measure: No New Measure: No Percentage Measure: No Output 3.1.1.3 Number Oil and Gas Environmental Permit Applications and Reports Processed

+Short Definition

-Data Source: Statistics on referrals to the Enforcement section are maintained in a Field Operations section spreadsheet application.
-Methodology: This number is generated monthly by summing the total number of statewide rule violations referred by in the Field Operations section spreadsheet application for the reporting period.
-Purpose: This measure represents the level of non-compliance at the district office level that requires further enforcement action by the Commission.
-Calculation Method: Cumulative Target Attainment: Low Priority: Medium Key Measure: No New Measure: No Percentage Measure: No Output 3-1-1-3: Number Oil and Gas Environmental Permit Applications and Reports Processed Definition: The number of oil and gas environmental permit applications processed for enhanced recovery and disposal wells, waste hauler permits, surface storage, recycling, and disposal activities, hydrocarbons storage and brine mining wells, and monitoring reports for UIC well volumes and pressures and mechanical integrity tests (also known as pressure tests) for oil and gas enhanced recovery and disposal wells, and pressure tests or fluid level readings for inactive wells.
-Data Limitations: Can be affected by any data entry delays.
+The number of oil and gas environmental permit applications processed for enhanced recovery and disposal wells, waste hauler permits, recycling, storage, treatment, reclamation, separation and disposal activities, hydrocarbons storage and brine mining wells, and monitoring reports for UIC well volumes and pressures and mechanical integrity tests (also known as pressure tests) for oil and gas enhanced recovery and disposal wells, and pressure tests or fluid level readings for inactive wells.
+The number of oil and gas environmental permit applications processed for enhanced recovery and disposal wells, waste hauler permits, surface storage, recycling, and disposal activities, hydrocarbons storage and brine mining wells, and monitoring reports for UIC well volumes and pressures and mechanical integrity tests (also known as pressures and mechanical integrity tests or fluid level readings for inactive wells, waste hauler permits, surface storage, recycling, and disposal activities, hydrocarbons storage and brine mining wells, and monitoring reports for UIC well volumes and pressures and mechanical integrity tests (also known as pressure tests) for oil and gas enhanced recovery and disposal wells, and pressure tests or fluid level readings for inactive wells.

+Data Limitations

+Can be affected by any data entry delays.